evanphx/json-patch/README.md

   which limits the total size increase in bytes caused by "copy" operations in a patch.
 It defaults to 0, which means there is no limit.

+* There is an enhanced functionality that enables possiblity to point to json element in array by knowing its key name and value. `/path/{'key':'value'}/path2`.

 ## Create and apply a merge patch
 Given both an original JSON document and a modified JSON document, you can create a [Merge Patch](https://tools.ietf.org/html/rfc7396) document.